frentsel/tinyRedux/README.md

 ];
 ```

-Pass a data and handlers in Store constructor fro create instance of store.
+Pass created data and object of handlers into Store constructor fro create instance of store.
 ```javascript
 var store = new Store(data, {
     GET_ALL: function (state) {